jembi/JeMPI/documentation/ui-user-guide.md

 If there are no other candidate records displayed, the user has 2 options:
 - Change the threshold and refresh to view the candidate golden records and/or
-- Refine the search in order to view other candidate golden records
+- Refine the search to view other candidate golden records

 **Changing the threshold**